Applying for Indefinite Leave to Remain (ILR) as a Skilled Worker Visa Holder

 • Additional Supporting Documents: These include mortgage statements/tenancy agreements and bank statements to show you have suitable accommodation and savings to support yourself without relying on public funds.

 The documents listed above reflect the standard requirements for an ILR application.
-However, you may need to supply additional supporting evidence if you have dependants or complex circumstances, such as prolonged absences from the UK.
+However, you may need to supply additional supporting evidence if you have dependents or complex circumstances, such as prolonged absences from the UK.

 When Can I Apply for ILR?